Tom Willighan: International

 Willighan twice represented Ireland (now known as Northern Ireland).
 On 7 December 1932, he was a defender in the 4-1 defeat to Wales at Wrexham and on 16 September 1933 he was in the starting XI that beat Scotland 2-1 in Glasgow.

 Personal life

+Capt of St. Mary's, Tom Willighan, on the right shakes hands with Cliftonville captain Quinn ahead of the County Antrim Shield match at Solitude on 12th December 1925.

 Tom Willighan was the third of ten children born in Cambrai Street, Belfast.
 He married Alice Bradshaw in Burnley in 1934 and witness to their wedding were Burnley team-mate and best friend George Waterfield, along with wife Nellie.
 After retiring from professional football he and his wife moved to Belfast for a short time before returning to Burnley in 1936 just before the birth of his son.

 Willighan died from cancer on 7 July 1936 at the age of 33.